oma219/docprof-experiments/README.md

 ### Experiment 7: Computes sequence homology across different datasets using ANI :rotating_light: (Used in Paper) :rotating_light:

 - Takes in a dataset, computes all-pairs ANI values across datasets and summarize in csv file

+### Experiment 8: Analyzes the monotonic increases of the DAP in both directions

+### Experiment 9: Analyzes the size of the taxonomic DAP with different size columns

+### Experiment 10: Verifies the output results from the taxonomic DAP matches the r-index

+### Experiment 11: Tests out the taxonomic DAP using a small taxonomy and plots the results

+### Experiment 12: Compares the construction of two-pass, heursitic, and no-heuristic of the DAP

+### Experiment 13: Builds progressively larger DAPs over subsets of genomes using two-pass construction and profiles it

+### Experiment 14: Extract genera from SILVA and build taxonomic compressed DAP (uses rank file from SILVA)